mtx9/obsidian-calcite/annotations.md

 ### Inline notation

-If you want to use Calcit inside of a note with compound operators, you need to omit the whitespace beside the compound operators.
+If you want to use Calcite inside of a note with compound operators, you need to omit the whitespace beside the compound operators.

 ```
 [[actors/*]]-{acted_in}->[[films/*|film]]<-{directed}-[[directors/*]]|[film]-{soundtrack}->[[music/*]]